UK Council for Psychotherapy

 After The Separation Or Divorce During and after the separation or divorce, it is usually a confusing time, so it can be a hard to think clearly, especially if the closure doesn't seem complete or if the person we want to turn to for solace, understanding, support and love is the very person we are leaving.
 Vulnerable inside, we may become stuck or overwhelmed with anxiety and by what our future holds.
 Our body may be out of sorts, affecting our sleep, appetite.
 It can be tempting to turn to unhelpful habits or addictions.
 We may worry about children, living arrangements, finance, loss of certain friends, who will look after us when we are unwell, the things we relied on our partner for, etc. In turmoil at times, we may need support with our powerful emotions and the psychological impact of separation or ending marriage through divorce (and having a "label" of being divorced).
 Lost pride may be an experience for some.
 We may question if we did something wrong or if something is wrong with us.
 The pain can seem unbearable, and it is understandable that we may feel bad or temporarily sorry for ourselves.
 Licking our wounds takes time.
 We have suffered a loss, which can seem impossible to bear, and mourning this for a while can be entirely appropriate, as can taking time to heal and stand on our own two feet.
 The divorce counsellor or divorce counselling offers support in this difficult process.

 Recovering From The Breakup Or Divorce It can take time to recover from a break up.
 On a practical or physical level, the relationship may have ended but emotionally we may still be affected by it.
 Some may want to get over things without healing our pain.
 For others, it can seem as if not only is the companionship, relationship or marriage broken, but so are we.
 The separation may have happened some while back, yet the trauma, heartbreak or heartache of it all can feel like yesterday.
 The therapy and divorce counselling can be an important space for us to talk about things.
 One minute we can feel OK, the next not.
 We may experience pangs of emotion - moments of heightened despair, even relief, release.
 It can be a time of guilt, shame, loss, deep sadness, grief, loneliness, shock, denial, hurt, pain, resentment, anger, disappointment (especially when children are involved).
 Emotionally vulnerable, we may feel down, despairing at times.
 Memories of how it was with our partner - the good, bad and ugly bits, may stir.
 We may not only grieve the loss of them but also people and connections we made in the relationship alongside our roles, patterns, plans and aspirations in it.
 Our esteem, confidence may sink at times.
 We may blame ourselves (or them), feel ashamed for failing, being in love in the first place.
 It can be a time of reflection on our life for our hopes, dreams, where we are from, where we are heading towards.
 Adjusting to the loss of our familiar routines and habits may also take time, as may letting go and developing new ones for us now.
 We may have given a part of ourself away and now want to get back to being the person we want to be.
 We may feel lost inside.
 Recovering our own sense of identity may be important.
 Accompanying ourselves in this process can be painfully challenging.
-Coming to terms with things, integration back to who we are - all aspects of us - may be important, as may healing our wounds, building ourself back up.
+Coming to terms with things, integration back to who we are - all aspects of us - may be important, as may healing our wounds, building ourself back up, reminding ourself of our resilience, strength of human spirit.

 Letting Go Of Our Relationship Or Marriage